msandow/mithril-app-template/README.md

 Path | Use
 :--- | :---
-`/_cogs/forms/desktop.coffee` | A default desktop form builder / utilities file `/_utilities/secureAjax.coffee` | A wrapper around the default Mithril app extension AJAX function automatically includes the CSRF headers for meeting the `/modules_server/_utilities/authenticated_route.coffee` criteria
+`/_cogs/forms/desktop.coffee` | A default desktop form builder / utilities file `/_utilities/authenticatedAjax.coffee` | A wrapper around the default Mithril app extension AJAX function automatically includes the CSRF headers for meeting the `/modules_server/_utilities/authenticated_route.coffee` criteria
+`/_utilities/authenticatedController.coffee` | A base controller class that can be extended for controllers inside modules that need automatic authentication.
+This sets a `viewReady` variable in the class that's set to false, and only toggled to true when the authenticated ajax call responds and is valid, allowing you to show a partial view while checking authentication.
 `/_utilties/utils.coffee` | A generic utility file that currently contains a method for invalidating a user session on the client-side
 `/index/desktop.coffee` | The default controller and view for the root `/` path.
 See [Module definition](#module) `/login/desktop.coffee` | An example login module that has both a client-side and server-side controller / view.
 See [Module definition](#module)